Pablo Picasso Biography for Kids

 In 1900, Picasso went to Paris.
 He met Max Jacob, a journalist and poet.
 Max helped Picasso learn to speak French.
 He also met many of the famous artists who lived in Paris.
 In 1905, American art collectors Leo and Gertrude Stein began to collect his work and helped to make him famous.

-Some of his famous paintings include: The Old Guitarist; Asleep and Seated Woman, which portray Marie-Therese Walter, one of the women he loved; Guernica, a mural about the Spanish Civil War; and Three Musicians.
+Some of his famous paintings include: The Old Guitarist; Asleep and Seated Woman; Guernica, a mural about the Spanish Civil War; and Three Musicians.

 “I paint objects as I think them, not as I see them. ”